DRovara/smart-commit/README.md

 ## Configuration

-`smart-commit` uses a configuration file to store your preferences.
-A configuration file can be stored locally for your project at `.smart-commit-config.yaml` or globally in your user-config directory (`/home/username/.config/smart-commit/config.yaml` for Linux, or `C:\Users\username\AppData\Roaming\smart-commit\config.yaml` for Windows).
+`quick-commit` uses a configuration file to store your preferences.
+A configuration file can be stored locally for your project at `.quick-commit-config.yaml` or globally in your user-config directory (`/home/username/.config/quick-commit/config.yaml` for Linux, or `C:\Users\username\AppData\Roaming\quick-commit\config.yaml` for Windows).

 An example configuration file that shows off all supported settings is as follows: